-According to the Ohio Department of Job and Family Services, the number of medical assistants will grow by 5% in just the few, short years between 2019 and 2021 – that’s little surprise in a state where no less than three major health systems – the Cleveland Clinic, OSU Wexner Medical Center, and OhioHealth – have either recently expanded their healthcare delivery footprint, or are otherwise planning to expand.
+The number of medical assistants will grow by 4.8% in just the few, short years between 2020 and 2022 – that’s little surprise in a state where no less than three major health systems – the Cleveland Clinic, OSU Wexner Medical Center, and OhioHealth – have either recently expanded their healthcare delivery footprint, or are otherwise planning to expand.

 Here are the steps you’ll need to take to get you there:

 |Complete an Accredited Medical Assistant Program|

 |Earn National Certification|

 The following Ohio regulations detail the types of tasks that supervising health professionals may delegate to medical assistants: